cms-tsg-fog/training/making_PNGs_for_OMS.md

-# Making the rate vs PU PNG files that are displayed on OMS
+# Making the rate vs PU PNG files to be displayed on OMS

 The VM `kvm-s3562-1-ip151-84` is used for this task.
-The `ratemon` directory is located inside of the `/data/` directory on the VM.
-The output PNG files should be placed in `/cmsnfsrateplots/rateplots/`.
+The `ratemon` repository is located inside of the `/data/` directory on the VM.
+OMS looks for the outpout PNG files in the `/cmsnfsrateplots/rateplots/RUNNUMBER` directory.

-Important: Always become `hltpro` before doing anything on this VM!
+**Important**: Always become `hltpro` before doing anything on this VM!

 ## Operations during Run 2 data taking
 During Run 2 data taking, a cron job ran the [make_plots_for_cron.sh](https://gitlab.cern.ch/cms-tsg-fog/ratemon/-/blob/master/ratemon/make_plots_for_cron.sh) once per hour.
-The bash script ran `plotTriggerRates.py` to create rate vs PU plots for the lasts fill with stable beams, then copied the plots and index.html files to `/cmsnfsrateplots/rateplots/`, where WMB would find them and display them.
+The bash script ran `plotTriggerRates.py` to create rate vs PU plots for the latest fill with stable beams, then copied the plots and `index.html` files to `/cmsnfsrateplots/rateplots/`, where WMB would find and display them.

 ## How to access the machine

 First ssh into `lxplus`, then `cmsusr`.
 Next, ssh into the VM.
 Always become `hltpro` before doing anything on this VM, so that `hltpro` will be the owner of the repository and all of the files inside of it.
+To summarize these steps:
 ```
-ssh lxplus
+ssh -Y [your user name]@lxplus.cern.ch
 ssh cmsusr
 ssh -Y [your user name]@kvm-s3562-1-ip151-84.cms
 sudo -u hltpro -i